rackerlabs/design-system/_docs/style/spacing.md

 - In most cases, use medium spacing (20px) as the default.
 - When choosing spacing values for a new design, consider the user's needs and use case.
 Use small spacing when users prefer greater data density.
 Use large spacing to increase whitespace, which can help enhance user comprehension.
-- If you intend to use a different spacing value, keep in mind that large spacing can result in too much whitespace, and small spacing can be too data dense and difficult for the user to parse.
 - Avoid uneven spacing (padding) on containers.
 In the majority of cases, containers must use square Inset spacing, which means that the top, right, bottom, and left spacing values are equal inside the container.

 {% endcolumn %}